parshanpakiman/UB-F25-MGO-302/README.md

 - 🗓️ **Semester**: Fall 2025
 - 📍 **Class Location**: *To Be Announced*
 - 🕒 **Class Time**: *To Be Announced*
-- This course is delivered in person, and that will be the primary mode of instruction.
+- 🏫 **Course Mode**: This course is delivered in person.<!-- -  and that will be the primary mode of instruction.
 Students who wish to attend in an online asynchronous format must submit a written request to the instructor and obtain approval.
 Approval is contingent upon meeting the School of Management’s official guidelines for remote participation.
-Students are encouraged to reach out as early as possible to discuss any modality needs.
+Students are encouraged to reach out as early as possible to discuss any modality needs. -->

 ## 📘 Prerequisite or co-requisite